A book launch party can generate interest and publicity for a book. Invite friends, neighbors, business associates, politicians and reporters.

 Some authors sell books at launches.
 I think it’s tacky to make friends feel obligated to spend money.
 A few years ago, a neighbor gave a book launch party.
-My wife felt obligated to support her and spent $25 to buy a book that neither of us will ever read.
+My wife felt obligated to support her and spent $25 to buy a book that neither of us would ever read.
+It went to Goodwill.

 - Give books away if you can afford to.
 They’ll probably cost you only a few bucks each and will help create buzz.

-- You can also produce inexpensive abridged samples of your book to give away.
+- You can produce inexpensive abridged samples of your book to give away.

 - Maybe provide coupons for free downloads of an ebook.

 - You can even give away imperfect proofs that are readable, but not saleable.